phantrung12/react-boilerplate/README.md

 # React Boilerplate Demo

-Welcome to the React Boilerplate Demo repository!
+Welcome to the React Boilerplate!
 This project serves as a starting point for building modern React applications.
 It incorporates essential tools and best practices for efficient development, ensuring a scalable and maintainable application structure.

 ### Features